junxit/us-congress-code/title-16/chapter-1/sec-410qq-2.md

   - **(1)** hire employees for such purposes who shall not be subject to the civil service laws, including quotas, and
   - **(2)** enter into contracts with individuals for purposes of exercising any authority of the Secretary within the park.
 - **(e)** *Native American Samoan personnel* The Secretary shall establish a program to train native American Samoan personnel to function as professional park service employees, to provide services to visitors (including the interpretation of park resources), and operate and maintain park facilities.
 Notwithstanding any other provision of law, and to the extent practicable the Secretary shall extend a preference for the hiring of native American Samoans to carry out the Secretary’s authorities under this subchapter (including both employees and persons operating under contract).
 - **(f)** *Management plan* The Secretary, in cooperation with the Governor of American Samoa, shall prepare a general management plan for the park.
-The plan shall comply with section 1a–7(b) of this title and shall contain specific measures for the protection and preservation of tropical forest resources and archaeological and cultural resources within the park, including, but not limited to, protection of flying foxes and measures to enhance visitation to the park from throughout the world, to the extent consistent with the protection and preservation of such resources.
+The plan shall comply with section 100502 of title 54 and shall contain specific measures for the protection and preservation of tropical forest resources and archaeological and cultural resources within the park, including, but not limited to, protection of flying foxes and measures to enhance visitation to the park from throughout the world, to the extent consistent with the protection and preservation of such resources.
 - **(g)** *Advisory Board*
   - **(1)** The Secretary shall establish an Advisory Board to provide advice to the Secretary regarding the management of the park.
 The Advisory Board shall be comprised of 5 members, 3 of whom shall be nominated by the Governor of American Samoa.
 The Advisory Board shall designate one of its members as Chairman.
   - **(2)** The Advisory Board shall meet on a regular basis.
 Notice of meetings and agenda shall be announced in advance and meetings shall be held at locations and in such a manner as to insure adequate public involvement.